 The traffic is the craziest you will ever see but the locals have awesome driving skills.
 Many things defy logic, but this country defies expectations at every turn.
 That’s what makes it such an amazing travel destination.
 You have to see it if you consider yourself to be a globetrotter, and here are just a handful of the highlights.

-Explore Pakistan’s mountainous north
+Enjoy the beauty of Pakistan’s mountainous north

 Research reveals the country to be the second most popular place in the world for mountain climbing.
 Five of the world’s 14 peaks above 8,000 metres in height are located in Pakistan.
 Since 2008, I have been back to the country a number of times to lead photographic tours, and one of the regions I love to visit is the meeting place of the Himalayan, Karakoram and Hindu Kush mountain ranges in the northern part of the country.